astutulus/wordtown/README.md

 ENGLISH LANGUAGE:-

-I want to maintain a CSV database of
+Database project for interesting words that I had to look up
- - English UK-US (differences between American and English words)
+- Beginning with English UK-US differences
- - English Interesting words (ones I had to look up the meaning of)
+- Following with harder words and their definitions

 I'm going to write a simple program that can append to these CSVs.
 Then I will use my program, to digitise my various lists of these.